the-mvm/the-mvm.github.io/_posts/2021-03-24-starting-the-adventure.md

 This `jekyll/liquid` code was executed in every page (or include) that needed to reference a resource hosted in the same server.

 But this fix did not work for the search function, because it relies on a `search.json` file (also generated programatically to be served as a static file), therefore when generating this file one either use the relative path for the `root` directory or for a nested directory, thus the search results will only link correctly the corresponding pages if the page where the user searched for something is in the corresponding scope.

+So the final solution was to make the whole site flat, meaning to live in a single directory.
+All pages and posts will live under the root directory, and by doing so, I can control how to address the relative paths for resources.